ManassehV2/PgBackup.NET/README.md

 # PostgreSQL backup

-This package is a simple wrapper of postgresql's pg_dump client tool and can be used to take postgres database backups on demand from your .NET core or .NET framework applications.
+This package is a simple wrapper of postgresql's pg_dump client tool and can be used to take postgres database backups on demand from a .NET core application.
 Please refer https://www.postgresql.org/docs/current/libpq-pgpass.html for setting up the .pgpass file for the package to use to authentication to the database server,

 ## Installation Instructions

 Nuget package available (https://www.nuget.org/packages/PgBackup.Net/1.0.0)

 ```
 Install-Package PgBackup.Net -Version 1.0.0
 ```

 dotnet cli:

 ```
 dotnet add package PgBackup.Net --version=1.0.0
 ```

 # Package usage

 ## 1. Register the service in Startup.cs or Program.cs file

 ```
 services.AddPgBackupServices();
 ```

 ## 2. call the BackupDB method with path string(the storage location of the backup tar file)

 ```
 using PgBackup.Services;
 public class myClass
 {
   private readonly IPgDumpService _pgDumpService;

   public myClass(IPgDumpService pgDumpService)
   {
     _pgDumpService = pgDumpService;